MOIST fans

 Certainly there was no reason to believe this would change.
 When the season started with a distinct lack of the Shimizus and Yoshidas of this world, MOIST, we must admit, were relieved.

-minds of MOIST.
+Somewhere along the way, though, Shimizu started to win the hearts and minds of MOIST.
 Playing out on the wing and furnishing not finishing the attack he started to become a very real threat.

 Although the stats only show 1 goal and 1 assist (which is nonsense as I watched him provide 2 assists in a game against JEF), Shimizu in his 12 appearances, half of which were as a sub, was a constant threat and games against, in particular, JEF, when he was instrumental in the 2 late goals, Sagawa Kyubin in the Emperor's Cup, when he changed the game at half-time, and Jubilo, when he scored his sole league goal and famously, and hilariously, said after that he was just happy to be playing have certainly altered MOIST's perception of him.